mlcoding111/mlcoding111/README.md

 I am Michael, a passionate Junior Web Developer!
 Self taught programmer since I am a teenager, I am always looking for more challenges and forward to learn new technologies to sharpen my skills!
 My goal is to become a Full Stack Developer.
 I started programming in <img height="20" src="https://github.com/devicons/devicon/blob/master/icons/cplusplus/cplusplus-original.svg" style="max-width:100%"/> , which gave me a good understanding of programming in general and strong foundation

 - 🔭 I’m currently working on ... http://www.leplana.ca/ , http://www.ladeko.ca/
 - 🤔 I’m looking for ...
-Work or internship.
+Work or internship using React
 - :question: Where do I study: ...
 Cegep de Trois Riviere ( AEC Front End )
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...